Paying for College

 - Have a standard high school diploma or GED.
 If enrolling in higher education for the first time on or after July 1, 2012, in order to be eligible for federal student aid, the student must have either a high school diploma or a recognized equivalent (such as a General Educational Development certificate, GED, or have been home schooled).

 - As a college transfer student, upon admission to the college provide an official transcript from each previously attended institution.
-These are submitted to and evaluated by CF. 11.
-Not have been convicted for sale or possession of illegal drugs while receiving Title IV aid.
+These are submitted to and evaluated by CF.

 Eligible Coursework for Financial Aid Purposes